 Compared with other methods, A/B testing has four huge benefits:

-- It measures the actual behavior of your customers under real-world conditions.
+- As a branch of website analytics, it measures the actual behavior of your customers under real-world conditions.
 You can confidently conclude that if version B sells more than version A, then version B is the design you should show all users in the future.

 - It can measure very small performance differences with high statistical significance because you can throw boatloads of traffic at each design.
 The sidebar shows how you can measure a 1% difference in sales between two designs.